mrcmn/mrcmn.github.io/theory_md/roles-and-profiles-example.md

 }
 ```

 We can take the code example above change the vhost name and specify a custom doc root.
-We can then wrap it in a simple profile class and store it in the within `site-modules/profile/manifests` directory in the control repo:
+We can then wrap it in a simple profile class and store it in the within `site-modules/profile/manifests` directory in the Control Repo:

 apache_web.pp